Elephant Calls Database - Contexts

 Elephants vocalize in a wide range of situations.
 They call to advertise physiological or hormonal state, to warn others and to threaten, to demonstrate strong emotions, to announce needs or desires, to propose, negotiate or discuss a plan of action, to coordinate group movement, to secure group defence, to care for calves, to solicit care or support, to reinforce bonds between family and friends, to reconcile differences, and to assert dominance.
 Elephants communicate with one another using a variety of call types and, within those, call sub-types or what we call "context-types."

 This particular database describes the calls that elephants use in specific contexts (i.e. when mating, begging, protesting, playing etc) in other words, elephant call "context-types."
 Before you explore this database, you may want to familiarize yourself with the over-arching elephant call types here.
-You may also enjoy checking out the article published on National Geographic online in April 2014 - "What Elephant Calls Mean: A Users Guide" - the result of a collaboration between ElephantVoices and National Geographic and with all the information contained compiled from this database.
+You may also enjoy reading an article published on National Geographic online in April 2014 - "What Elephant Calls Mean: A Users Guide" - the result of a collaboration between ElephantVoices and National Geographic and information from this database.